labfamolfacmedunam/TFs_Analysis/README.md

 Configuration & Usage

 The script is designed as a standalone, zero-configuration executable.
-To analyze your gene of interest, open Master_Promoter_Analyzer.py and modify the USER CONFIGURATION ZONE at the bottom of the script:
+To analyze your gene of interest, modify the USER CONFIGURATION at the top of the script:
 # Target Gene Ensembl ID
-TARGET_GENE_ID = "ENSG00000091127"
+TARGET_GENE_ID =

 # Promoter window coordinates (base pairs)
-UPSTREAM_BP = 2000
+UPSTREAM_BP =
-DOWNSTREAM_BP = 500
+DOWNSTREAM_BP =

 # Minimum affinity threshold for the primary PWM scan
-JASPAR_THRESHOLD = 0.82
+JASPAR_THRESHOLD =

-Once configured, run the script from your terminal: python Master_Promoter_Analyzer.py
+Once configured, run the script from your terminal

 Output Files

 The pipeline generates comprehensive CSV reports in your working directory:
-Base_Results_[Gene].csv: Consolidated catalog of all mathematically and epigenetically viable TFBS, maintaining sequence data and ML confidence scores.
+Base_Results_[Gene].csv: Consolidated catalog of all mathematically viable TFBS, maintaining sequence data and ML confidence scores.
 Oncological_Filter_[Gene].csv: Subset containing TFs with direct clinical associations according to DisGeNET.
 Metabolic_Pathways_[Gene].csv: Subset of TFs associated with general metabolic and signaling pathways mapped via KEGG.